DIY Face masks are a great way to maintain beautiful skin on a budget.

 Green Tea Face Mask

-Image and Recipe: A Drop Of This
+Find recipe on: A Drop Of This

 The benefits of a green tea face mask: It reduces redness and adds moisture to the skin while soothing any irritation you may have.
 The cinnamon powder can also act as an exfoliating agent that you can use by applying the mask in circular motions.